-1.5.1.6 Mol
+1.5.1.7 Mol

-BARRIER: Divergent level of distribution power capacity tariffs (kW) to be paid by businesses
+BARRIER: Divergent level of distribution power capacity tariffs (kW) to be paid by businesses a.
+Please describe, as concretely as possible, the crossborder issue hampering operations.

 With regard to the installation of EV charging stations MOL faces problems concerning the level of distribution power capacity tariffs (kW) to be paid as it is set at such a high level that it significantly impairs rates of return and is a barrier for a new business.